Eduardo-GV/550Final/README.md

 * `Scatter Plot`
 * `Logistic Regression Model`

+### Options for building the final report

+The final report can be built from a call to `make report/Road_accidents_report.html` at the command line, which will execute the following Docker run command on Mac based on the project image:
+* `docker run -v "$(pwd)/final_report":/project/final_report eduardogon/project_image`
+  * To get this command to work from a Windows system, an additional "\" is needed at the start of the file path in the Makefile line 35
+* The report should then appear in the `report` folder

-The final report should build from a single call to `make` from the command line.
+The report can also build from a single call to `make` from the command line.
+For this method, the package environment should be synchronized first (see above).

 ## Folder structure